 A fixed deposit with high interest rate and assured returns will ensure your financial well-being even if other high-growth investments in your portfolio do not perform as expected.
 And here are more reasons to invest your gratuity funds in fixed deposits:

 1. Fixed deposits ensure high stability for your funds – Fixed deposits are far away from the volatility of the stock market movements.
 Fluctuations in stock markets do not affect the returns on fixed deposits.
 Also, changes in interest rates are not too frequent to disturb your return calculations.

 2. A high yielding rate of interest - Company fixed deposits like Bajaj Finance Fixed Deposits offer the best interest rates in the market, as high as 8.35% for 3- 5 years.
 Senior citizens can avail an additional 0.25% interest rate.
 You can also take advantage of multiple FDs placed with a maturity date one after the other.
 This concept of laddering will ensure a continuous flow of FD income.

 3. Fixed deposits are apt for ensuring liquidity - FDs provide instant liquidity in times of emergency.
 You can avail the withdrawal by paying a small penalty and receive immediate cash for use.

-4. Flexible tenures help you ladder your investments - The flexibility of tenures can help you plan your financial corpus in line with various tenures available.
-You can choose tenures from 12 to 60 months and go for cumulative FD option to gain maximum returns.
+4. Flexible tenor help you ladder your investments - The flexibility of tenor can help you plan your financial corpus in line with various tenor available.
+You can choose tenor from 12 to 60 months and go for cumulative FD option to gain maximum returns.
 You can split your gratuity amount into multiple FDs (each with a minimum investment of Rs 25,000) with subsequent maturity timelines.